 - Bm < Bg.
-When a reactor is smaller (i.e. higher Bg and higher relative curveture) than the critical size for a given material, Bm < Bg, then the reactor is subcritical.
+When a reactor is smaller (i.e., higher Bg and higher relative curvature) than the critical size for a given material, Bm < Bg, the reactor is subcritical.

 - Bm = Bg.
 When a reactor size matches the critical size for a given material, Bm = Bg, then the reactor is critical.